Magic Man (band): Before the Waves (2014–2015)

 In January 2014, Magic Man toured for a month with New Politics and Sleeper Agent for New Politics's headlining tour.
 Radin left in early 2014, to play with his other band, The Novel Ideas, and he was replaced by Gabe Goodman.

-In February 2014, the single "Paris" debuted at #39 on Billboard's Alternative Songs chart, eventually peaking at #33.
+In February 2014, the single "Paris" debuted at #39 on Billboard's Alternative Songs chart, eventually peaking at No. 33.
 The song was accompanied by a music video.
 In March 2014, the song hit #1 on Alt Nation's Alt 18 Countdown.
 That same month, the band performed at the South by Southwest music festival.
 Shortly thereafter, they embarked on a west coast U.S. tour as headliners, to be followed by appearances on The Gospel Tour in support of Walk the Moon and Panic! at the Disco.

 On July 8, 2014, the group released its debut album Before the Waves.
 The record was produced by Alex Aldi (Passion Pit, Holy Ghost!), who also worked with the band 2013's You Are Here EP, and written by Alex Caplow and Sam Lee.
 In support of Before the Waves, Magic Man embarked on their first headlining tour, joining The Gospel Tour alongside Panic! at the Disco and Walk the Moon for the duration of the summer.

 Return to Original Lineup and Third Studio Album (2015–2019)

 Following Magic Man's first headlining tour in spring 2015, the group announced they had begun writing their third studio album.
 On July 10, Magic Man announced the departure of Justine Bowe, Gabe Goodman, and Joey Sulkowski, returning the group to their original lineup of Alex Caplow and Sam Lee.
 On January 19, the band announced their upcoming Hotline Spring Tour, touring with indie pop bands the Griswolds and Panama Wedding.
 The band also appeared as a collaboration on The Knocks' title "Cinderella", on their debut album 55, released on March 4, 2016.
 Magic Man's fourth studio album was originally going to be released in 2016, under a rumored name of "After the Storm."
-After years of speculation that the band has split, on August 8th, 2019, the band announced their split via posts on social media.
+After years of speculation that the band has split, on August 8, 2019, the band announced their split via posts on social media.